Photo by Jens Lelie on Unsplash

 I’ve previously shared with you some useful tips about deeds and agreements.

-A lawyer will know the difference but so should you, especially if you are relying on online templates.
+A lawyer will know the difference but so should you, especially if you are relying on online templates and don't have a lawyer to guide you.

-Here are some features of a deed and an agreement side by side to help you decide which is best for you.
+Below are some features of a deed and an agreement side by side to help you decide which is best for you and also when you may use each.

 Agreement | Deed |